273kanna/273kanna/README.md

 ![MasterHead](https://media1.tenor.com/m/cX92mi1p-NYAAAAd/coding-anime.gif)
-## Hi there 🫰
+## Hi there , I'm Sandeep🫰
-<h4>I'm an indie developer with a keen interest in web development, data analysis, and game development.
-I'm proficient in Java, C, Python, and MySQL, and have experience with Node.js and Next.js.
-Currently, I'm focused on building a full-stack web application to track my gaming progress.
+I'm an indie developer with a keen interest in web development, data analysis, and game development.
+I'm currently focused on strengthening my foundation in core programming concepts.
+I'm eager to contribute to open-source projects and collaborate with other developers.

+Beyond coding, I enjoy designing and creating digital art.
+I believe that a strong foundation in both technical and creative skills is essential for building exceptional products.
 I'm always open to collaboration and learning new technologies.
-Let's connect!</h4>
+Let's connect!
 <!--
 **273kanna/273kanna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.